dcrankshaw/datascience-sp14/lab10/graph-analytics-with-graphx.md

 Now that you have learned about the GraphX API, it's time to look at a graph representing real-world data.
 Many real-world graphs are very large and can be hard to analyze on a single machine.
-However, in many cases we are interested in examing only a small portion of the original graph (i.e., a subgraph).
+However, in many cases we are interested in examining only a small portion of the original graph (i.e., a subgraph).
 In this exercise, you will be analyzing the Wikipedia link graph, extracted from the raw text of all articles in the English-language Wikipedia corpus.
 In this graph, each vertex represents an article in Wikipedia.
 There is an edge from Article A to Article B if A has a link to B.